-Budgeted cost: £23,817
+Budgeted cost: £33,856

 Activity Evidence that supports this approach Challenge number(s) addressed Dedicated leadership time for the Assistant Headteacher (0.8 of a day per week) to provide CPD and support to teaching and support staff to ensure that teaching is of a high quality and that interventions are delivered well.
 The AHT, with considerable expertise in SEND is perfectly placed to provide regular CPD specifically tailored to the individual needs of members of staff and as a whole group EEF Research demonstrates that Teaching Assistant led interventions can provide +4 months additional progress and that Oral Language Interventions (NELI) can provide +6 months additional progress but only if they are done well and that staff have had appropriate levels of CPD in order to deliver these.
-Making Best Use of Teaching Assistants EEF (educationendowmentfoundation.org.uk) Oral language interventions EEF (educationendowmentfoundation.org.uk) 1/3/5 Access to a Behaviour and Resilience Mentor through Think for the Future for 1 day per week EEF Research demonstrates that Behaviour focused interventions can provide +4 months additional progress; metacognition and self-regulation can provide +7 months additional progress Behaviour interventions EEF (educationendowmentfoundation.org.uk) Metacognition and self-regulation EEF (educationendowmentfoundation.org.uk) 6
+Making Best Use of Teaching Assistants EEF (educationendowmentfoundation.org.uk) Oral language interventions EEF (educationendowmentfoundation.org.uk) 1/3/5 Access to a Behaviour and Resilience Mentor through Think for the Future for 1 day per week EEF Research demonstrates that Behaviour focused interventions can provide +4 months additional progress; metacognition and self-regulation can provide +7 months additional progress Behaviour interventions EEF (educationendowmentfoundation.org.uk) 6

-Activity Evidence that supports this approach Challenge number(s) addressed Provision of Maths on the Move programme for all pupils in Y1 - Y6 across a 2 year programme EEF Research demonstrates that Behaviour focused interventions can provide +1 month additional progress; data from Maths on the Move providers demonstrates that 80% of participants improved their confidence in Maths through the programme Leeds Beckett University Study 1 Continued, regular CPD and development opportunities for all teaching and support staff in the delivery of the RWI Phonics programme to ensure that EYFS / KS1 pupils receive high quality phonics teaching and staff in KS2 are equipped to better support the bottom 20% of readers in their year groups.
-EEF Research demonstrates that Behaviour focused interventions can provide +5 months additional progress Behaviour interventions EEF (educationendowmentfoundation.org.uk) 1 CPD for all teaching and support staff on the Great Teaching Toolkit to build on the work around metacognition and self-regulation from the academic year 2021-22 EEF Research demonstrates that metacognition and self-regulation can provide +7 months additional progress Metacognition and self-regulation EEF (educationendowmentfoundation.org.uk) 5ee9f507021911ae35ac6c4d EBE GTT EVIDENCE REVIEW DIGITAL.pdf (website-files.com) 1
+Metacognition and self-regulation EEF (educationendowmentfoundation.org.uk) Provision of Maths on the Move programme for all pupils in Y1 - Y6 across a 2 year programme EEF Research demonstrates that Behaviour focused interventions can provide +1 month additional progress; data from Maths on the Move providers demonstrates that 80% of participants improved their confidence in Maths through the programme Leeds Beckett University Study 1 CPD for all teaching and support staff in the delivery of the RWI Phonics programme to ensure that EYFS / KS1 pupils receive high quality phonics teaching and staff in KS2 are equipped to better support the bottom 20% of readers in their year groups.
+EEF Research demonstrates that Behaviour focused interventions can provide +5 months additional progress Behaviour interventions EEF (educationendowmentfoundation.org.uk) 1 CPD for all teaching and support staff on metacognition and self-regulation EEF Research demonstrates that metacognition and self-regulation can provide +7 months additional progress Metacognition and self-regulation EEF (educationendowmentfoundation.org.uk) 1 CPD for lunchtime supervision staff to support the development of pupil's emotional regulation during lunch time.
+EEF Research demonstrates that social and emotional learning can provide +4 months additional progress Social and emotional learning EEF (educationendowmentfoundation.org.uk) 6 Provide additional Drawing and Talking CPD for 4 members of support staff so that they are able to EEF Research demonstrates that social and emotional learning can provide +4 months additional progress 3/6